We will track here amendments to this resource that reflect changes in law and practice.

 In order for the ECN to function effectively, NCAs and the Commission have to be able to exchange information between themselves and to use that information in their investigations.
 Article 12 of the Modernisation Regulation sets out that NCAs have the power to provide one another with, and use in evidence, any matter of fact or law, including confidential information.
 Exchanges of information may, therefore, take place both between the NCAs and the Commission and between the NCAs themselves.

-Information can be exchanged for use as intelligence (i.e. to inform authorities about the potential existence of a breach of Article 101 or 102) regardless of whether the underlying proceedings are criminal or administrative in nature or whether sanctions are imposed on individuals, as long as the exchange of information occurs for the purpose of applying Article 101 or 102.
+Information can be exchanged for use as intelligence (in other words, to inform authorities about the potential existence of a breach of Article 101 or 102) regardless of whether the underlying proceedings are criminal or administrative in nature or whether sanctions are imposed on individuals, as long as the exchange of information occurs for the purpose of applying Article 101 or 102.

 There are, however, restrictions on the use of information exchanged as evidence (i.e. using the information to prove an infringement).
 These are set out in Article 12(2) and (3) of the Modernisation Regulation: